-DOWNTOWN LOS ANGELES (KABC) -- A search for a stabbing suspect was underway Friday night after a taxi driver was found dead in the parking lot of a Burger King in downtown Los Angeles.
+DOWNTOWN LOS ANGELES (KABC) -- A suspect has been arrested in the fatal stabbing of a taxi driver who was found dead Friday night in the parking lot of a Burger King in downtown Los Angeles.